olganedelcu/form-data/README.md

 Upcoming improvements will include:

 - **Backend Integration:** The form will connect to a backend server to store and process the submitted data.
-- **Unit Testing:** Comprehensive unit tests will be added to validate the behavior of components, enhancing reliability and maintainability.
+- **Unit Testing:** Unit tests will be added to validate the behavior of components, enhancing reliability and maintainability.

 Stay tuned for these updates!